arangodb/kube-arangodb/docs/design/dashboard.md

 ### Authentication

-The dashboard requires a username+password to gain access, unless it is started with a option to disable authentication.
+The dashboard requires a username+password to gain access, unless it is started with an option to disable authentication.
-This username+password pair is stored in standard basic authentication `Secret` in the Kubernetes cluster.
+This username+password pair is stored in a standard basic authentication `Secret` in the Kubernetes cluster.

 ### Frontend technology

-The frontend part of the dashboard will be build with React.
+The frontend part of the dashboard will be built with React.
 This aligns with future developments in the context of the web-UI of the database itself.

 ### Backend technology